Perry County Commissioners

 Commissioner Paul L Rudy Jr (left), was elected and began serving his first term January 2012.
 He serves as Vice Chairman of the board.
 Paul brings to the board 45 years of service in Information Technology.
 His vision is that Perry County: 1) Be a great place for all to live, work, prosper and shop, 2) Be an economic climate that retains our young people and leaders of tomorrow, 3) Be a field of ideas and fresh thinking so we can be more self-reliant and 4) Be a beacon on the hill rather than the brunt of people's jokes.
 Paul's desire is to control the spending, reverse the trend on taxes and be more transparent.
 Paul currently serves as a representative on the Capital Region Economic Development Corporation (CREDC), the Family Partnership Board, Children and Youth Services, Perry County Economic Development Authority (PCEDA) and Perry County Economic Development Corp (PCEDC).
 Some other duties are to serve on the Election Board, the Prison Board, the Salary Board, the Retirement Board, the Board of Assessment Appeals and the Office for Aging Advisory Board.
-Paul hales from Shermans Dale, Carroll Township, where he lives with Normetta, his wife of 45 years.
-Paul is an author, coach, speaker and energy consultant.
+Paul hales from Shermans Dale, Carroll Township, where he lives with Normetta, his wife of 51 years.